 The project distributes full sets of kit (balls, pumps, uniforms, boots, shin pads and whistles for coaches), and builds welcome playing fields in the communities.
 It also funds netball kits for over a dozen schools in the communities around the Kruger National Park.

 Jaci’s Lodges are situated in the malaria-free Madikwe Game Reserve, one of South Africa’s biggest private Big 5 reserves.
 It is a haven for endangered species like African wild dog – a group of six were introduced in 1994 and have grown into a flourishing hunting pack.
 Jaci’s Lodges have taken a particularly strong stand to help with the plight of another endanger animal; rhino conservation is made possible through active participation in various anti-poaching activities like foot patrols, guarding, and driving awareness among guests at their lodges.

 Every visitor to Jaci’s Lodges is obliged to pay the nominal Madikwe Guest Conservation Contribution.
-These funds go directly to the reserve’s anti-poaching initiatives and give guests the opportunity to help protect endangered animals like wild dogs.
+These funds go directly to the reserve’s anti-poaching initiatives and give guests the opportunity to help protect endangered animals like wild dogs – see more of our sustainable travel tips.
 The plight of African rhino poaching is a critical one, but fortunately many areas like Madikwe are carrying the torch for conservation.

 9. Cape Cadogan and Injongo Educare Centre

 This boutique hotel in Cape Town is part of the MORE group of hotels and its social investment organisation is committed to enriching the lives of people in need.
 They aim to provide sustainable, long-term assistance to local communities like Mfuleni – an informal settlement about 40km or 25mi from Cape Town’s city centre.
 Cape Cadogan is in partnership with Matchbox, a non-profit organisation that helps to improve the quality of life and learning for young children living in underprivileged communities.